kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

-Instead, where not already present, this proposal is introducing a new `Available` condition that better represents the fact that those objects are operational even if there is a certain degree of not readiness / disruption in the system or if lifecycle operations are happening (prior art `Available` condition in K8s Deployments).
+Instead, where not already present, this proposal is introducing a new `Available` condition that better represents the fact that those objects are operational even if there is a certain degree of not readiness / disruption in the system or if lifecycle operations are happening (prior art: `Available` condition in K8s Deployments).

 Last but not least: